 In the early 1850s, when in his early 20s, Presley married Emeline Zinn (1823-1889), the daughter of Michael and Nancy Zinn.
 She was seven to 10 years older than her husband, and is thought to have brought a young son into the marriage, Elias Zinn, who later changed his name to Martin.

 Presley and Emeline went on to have at least four children of their own -- William "Henry" Martin, Rebecca Leah Howell, George Westfall Martin and Harriet Martin.

 When the federal census was taken in 1860, Presley and Emeline were farmers and made their home at Arnettsville, a town to the southwest of Morgantown, Monongalia County, VA (now WV).
 Arnettsville is 37 miles from Kingwood as the crow flies.

 Presley "served as a soldier in the civil war, and was in the Confederate army," said the Fairmont (WV) Times.

-During the Civil War, in the spring of 1863, Independence and nearby communities in Preston County came under the threat of attack from Confederate forces led by General William E. Jones, part of the famed Jones-Imboden raids.
-The goal of this campaign was to "destroy the B and O Railroad from Oakland, Maryland, to Grafton; defeat the enemy at Beverly, Philippi and Buckhannon; recruit for the Confederate army and control the northwest part of the state to enable the people to take part in the Virginia state elections in May," writes Stan Cohen in his book, The Civil War in West Virginia.
+During the Civil War, in the spring of 1863, Independence and nearby communities in Preston County came under the threat of attack from Confederate forces commanded by General William E. Jones, one of the leaders of the famed Jones-Imboden raids.
+The goal was to "destroy the B and O Railroad from Oakland, Maryland, to Grafton; defeat the enemy at Beverly, Philippi and Buckhannon; recruit for the Confederate army and control the northwest part of the state to enable the people to take part in the Virginia state elections in May," writes Stan Cohen in his book, The Civil War in West Virginia.

 Confederate officials circulated pamphlets around communities stating that they had come: